JyjyStudio/npm-modal-package/README.md

 The modal is controlled by the `visible` state variable and it is initially hidden, since its value is `false`.
 Pressing the button sets `visible` to true, making the modal visible.
 Inside the modal there is another button that, when pressed, sets `visible` to false, hiding the modal.
+You can also close the modal pressing Esc key.

 ```javascript
 import React, { useState } from 'react'